 Bornholm – The Picturesque And Mesmerising Danish Island In The Baltic

-With its rather rugged and cliffy coasts, Bornholm is quite untypical from the rest of Denmark in terms of its elevation level.
-Its weather is also much more milder and sunnier than in the rest of the Danish islands or in Jutland, hence being called ‘solskinsøen’ (i.e. the sunshine island).
+With its rather rugged and cliffy coastline, Bornholm is quite untypical from the rest of Denmark in terms of its elevation level.
+Its weather is also much more milder and sunnier than in the rest of the Danish islands or in Jutland, hence being called ‘solskinsøen’ (i.e. the sunshine island in Danish).

-The natives speak the local Bornholmsk dialect, which is regarded by many other Danes a little bit peculiar in that it has more commonalities with Swedish than with standard Danish.
+Additionally, the older generations of Bornholmers speak the local Bornholmsk dialect, which is regarded by many other Danes a little bit peculiar in that it has more commonalities with Swedish rather than with standard Danish.

 Documentation sources and external links: